bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 }
 ```

 Example in our tutorial we return the following

+Here you can see "metadataUpdates" has all fields which are parsed from json e.g. _document_title, description, keywords etc.

 ```
     {